muhammadzaid-99/FederatedHealthcareDataLakes/README.md

-# Federated Hospital Data Lake
+# Federated Data Lakes for Healthcare Centres

 A system that lets an approved researcher run a single SQL query across several hospitals at once, without any hospital ever handing over a copy of its data.